aviseksengupta/yet-another-craftist/README.md

+# Important
+* Everything other than this is auto generated - so take it with a pinch of salt till I actually write it myself.
+* You need to run npm run map:init.
+This gives you all craft folders and todoist projects in the file `doc-project-mapping-manual.json`.
+All folders and todoist projects are mapped to null initially.
+This means all tasks from todoist will land is "Task Inbox" document in your Craft.
+All tasks from craft will land in Inbox in your Todoist.
+* I have commited my personal `doc-project-mapping-manual.json` json document for an example.
+PLEASE DELETE THIS along with `doc-project-mapper-v2.json` before running npm run map:init.
+Use this as an example to connect todoist projects to craft files and craft folders and files to todoist projects.
+Once done run npm run map:build.
+This will build the mapping and it will use this mapping for the rest of the sync.
+If there is anything left over - it will go to inbox on both sides.
+* Make sure you have a "Task Inbox" document created somewhere in Craft.
+I know craft has a Task inbox built in, but its a pain to delete all tasks from that inbox coz it is bound to mess up till this gets stable.
+So till I have confidence I am using a specific document as the inbox in craft.

 # Craft.do ↔ Todoist Sync System

 A robust bidirectional synchronization system between Craft.do and Todoist for seamless task management across both platforms.